pauleveritt/pycharm_companion/docs/tutorials/react_typescript/rich_events_and_testing/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
     duration: 3m17s
-    excerpt: Add event handling to a stateful class component.
+    excerpt: Add event more handling to a stateful class component by writing tests during development.
     is_pro: True
     references:
         author: